Top results

 Why do you want to be a teacher?

-This important question, which may also be phrased as ‘Why do you want to be head of year/department at this school?’ or similar, is critical to demonstrating your passion for the profession.
+This important teacher interview question, which may also be phrased as ‘Why do you want to be head of year/department at this school?’ or similar, is critical to demonstrating your passion for the profession.

-It’s a question that is likely to come up in every interview, asked either by your interviewer and/or the student panel, to see if you’re a good fit for the role.
+It’s a question that will likely come up in every interview, asked by your interviewer and/or the student panel, to see if you’re a good fit for the role.

-In order to answer this question successfully, reflect on your personal motivations, such as your desire to make a impact on young lives, inspire student learning, and shape future generations.
+In order to answer this question successfully, reflect on your personal motivations, such as your desire to make an impact on young lives, inspire student learning, and shape future generations.

 Primary teacher interview questions

-When preparing for a primary teacher interview, be ready to demonstrate your:
+When preparing for primary teacher interview questions, be ready to demonstrate your:

 • knowledge of the national curriculum